popey/snappy-docs/core/interfaces.md

 network connect their plugs there.

-The availability of an interface depends on a number of factors and may be may be provided by the core snap or via snaps providing the slot.
+The availability of an interface depends on a number of factors and may be provided by the core snap or via snaps providing the slot.
 The available interfaces on a given system can be seen with ``snap interfaces``.

 ## Supported Interfaces